alozie/afndev/readme.md

 ### Git Hooks

-Default [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are included with Bolt.
+Default [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are included.
 These are copied into your local repository's `.git` directory upon intallation.
 All new developers onboarding onto a project should copy these hooks into their local repository's `.git/hooks` directory after cloning the project.

 Please see the [Git Hooks Readme](/git/readme.md) for more information.